-Ratios of maturity mismatch are calculated based on data from the Maturity Mismatch Report, so-called Rule 1 and Rule 2 indicators.
-Rule 1 indicates coverage of fixed investments with the Bank's capital; Rule 2 indicates coverage of stable long-term investments with long-term funds.
+Ratios of maturity mismatch are calculated based on data from the Maturity Mismatch Report, so-called Rule 2 indicator.
+Rule 2 indicates coverage of stable long-term investments with long-term funds.

 For the purpose of the calculation of structural maturity mismatch indicators, the short-term is defined as a period up to 18 months, middle-term as a period between 18 months to 5 years, while the long-term is defined as a period over 5 years.